bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-24-newsletter.md

     Stewart [replied][stewart bitcoin-s] to the Delving Bitcoin thread with a patch for the same failure in the bitcoin-s library.
-Authors of any code that might be used to validate BIP68 relative locktimes are urged to check the code for the same flaw.
+Authors of any code that might be used to validate BIP68 relative locktimes are urged to check the code for the same flaw. {% assign timestamp="1:33" %}

 - **Proposed changes to LN for v3 relay and ephemeral anchors:** Bastien Teinturier [posted][teinturier v3] to Delving Bitcoin to describe the